ToCans/ToCan-Coffee/README.md

 ### Immmediate:

--   Delete Index.html in basics,equipment,recipes, and tools folders.
+-   Add in content for the equipment, recipes, and tools files
--   Move contents to specific part of folders (i.e. move "basics" index.html to a new html in "basics/getting-started".
--   Will then have to change hover effects from anchors to list items
+-   Will have to change hover effects from anchors to list items.
+Fix broken anchor links too.
+-   Start Adding content.

 ### Shelf:

--   Add more viewports options.
 -   JS for scrolling images.
+-   Start storing grinder ratios

 Copyright (c) 2022 ToCan Coffee.
 All rights reserved.